nmusatti/nxpy/README.rst

 * *test*:        Testing related utilities.
 * *xml*:         XML related support classes, based on the lxml library.

-The libraries are being developed with Python 3.10 so as to be compatible with Python 2.7.
-Tests are run and most modules work also with 3.6, 3.7, 3.8 and 3.9.
-Some should still work with versions as early as 3.2 and 2.5.
-There is no immediate plan to remove Python 2.x support, but in general earlier releases will only be supported as long as external tools, such as GitHub Actions or pip, keep supporting them.
+The libraries should be considered in maintenance mode, where only small changes are applied from time to time.
+Tests are usually run against the currently supported Python versions, which at this time are 3.13, 3.12, 3.11, 3.10 and 3.9.

+Note that these libraries are old: the bulk of the development took place between 2007 and 2009.
+Most would benefit from a bit of modernization, but this is not likely to happen as I only code in Python sporadically.
+Code supporting old Python releases has not been removed and some of the libraries may still work with versions as early as 3.2 and 2.5.
+On the other hand no test has been run on older releases for a long time, so there is no guarantee that they work and, if they do, that they will continue to do so.

 Originally the libraries resided on `SourceForge`_ and were distributed as a single package.
 Starting from release 1.0.0 each library is being packaged separately even though they are all